microsoft/nni/docs/source/tutorials/darts.rst

 * How to use one-shot exploration strategies to explore a model space.
 * How to customize evaluators to achieve the best performance.

-In the end, we get a strong-performing model on CIFAR-10 dataset, which achieves xx.xx% accuracy.
+In the end, we get a strong-performing model on CIFAR-10 dataset, which achieves up to 97.28% accuracy.

 .. attention::